-Samantha And Erika Busted Plotting To End Yandy Smith’s Married To Mendeecees Harris On ‘Love & Hip Hop New York’ [VIDEO]
+Samantha And Erika Busted Plotting To End Yandy Smith’s Marriage To Mendeecees Harris On ‘Love & Hip Hop New York’ [Video]

 A photo posted by Samantha Wallace (@callhersam) on

-Rather than sharing a concern about Yandy’s stepson, instead, she dropped a bomb by claiming that Erika and Samantha have been plotting to end Mendeecees’ marriage to Yandy.
+Rather than sharing concern about Yandy’s stepson, instead, she dropped a bomb by claiming that Erika and Samantha have been plotting to end Mendeecees’ marriage to Yandy.
 It’s unclear how that would work since she was never legally married to him in the first place.
 Maybe this way they can make sure those marriage papers never get filed and Mendeecees has no one waiting for him once he gets out.

 “I have recorded conversations.
 This girl Erika would literally sit on the phone and try to come up with ways to sabotage you.
 It’s like Operation Yandy,” Koko revealed.